chemacabeza/my-github-projects/AI-related/courses/Flux_Step_by_Step/docs/Section-4.md

 6. Then with Access Token you created in Hugging Face you back to the Flux Dev LoRA Trainer and paste Access Token in the field that says "`hf_token`"
 7. Then you go back to <a href="https://huggingface.co/">Hugging Face</a> to create a new model with the name of your AI Influencer, do not forget to copy the name of your model.
 8. Then you go back to the Flux Dev LoRA Trainer and paste the name of the model of Hugging Face inside the field "`hf_repo_id`"
+9. Then you need to create a <a href="https://replicate.com/account/api-tokens">Replicate Token</a>

 Once you have all the information you can create a Bash script to create the images of your AI Influencer were you will be to generate images without any constraints.